SimranShaikh20/Smart-Resume-Assistant/README.md

 - **Google Gemini AI:** For advanced natural language processing and content generation.
 - **PyPDF2:** For extracting text from PDF resumes.
 - **Python-dotenv:** To manage environment variables securely.

 ---

+## How It Works (Technical Details)

+### 1. Data Collection
+The application collects two primary inputs from the user:
+- **Resume:** The user uploads their resume in PDF format.
+- **Job Description:** The user provides the job description (either by pasting text or uploading a file).

+These inputs are processed to extract relevant information for analysis.

+### 2. Resume and Job Description Processing
+- **Text Extraction:**
+  - The resume and job description are parsed to extract text content.
+  - For PDFs, libraries like PyPDF2 extract text from the document.
+  - For job descriptions, plain text is processed directly.

+- **Keyword Extraction:**
+  - The job description is analyzed to identify important keywords and phrases.
+  - Techniques like **TF-IDF** (Term Frequency-Inverse Document Frequency) or **Named Entity Recognition (NER)** extract critical terms such as skills, technologies, certifications, and job-specific requirements.

+### 3. Resume Evaluation
+- **Match Percentage Calculation:**
+  - Tokenizes the resume and job description into words or phrases.
+  - Counts the overlap of keywords between the resume and job description.
+  - Calculates the match percentage using the formula:
+    ```
+    Match Percentage = (Number of Matching Keywords / Total Keywords in Job Description) * 100
+    ```

+- **Missing Keywords Identification:**
+  - Extracts important keywords from the job description that are not present in the resume.
+  - Provides suggestions to improve the resume’s alignment with the job description.

+- **Profile Summary Generation:**
+  - Uses Google’s Gemini AI to generate a profile summary based on the resume content.
+  - Highlights key skills, experiences, and achievements, making it easier for recruiters to assess suitability for the role.

+---